 Pierre Auger ObservatoryCopyright: Pierre Auger Observatory

-Cosmic radiation is am immensely high-energy particle radiation reaching us from all directions of the outer space.
+Cosmic radiation is an immensely high-energy particle radiation reaching us from all directions of the outer space.
 It mainly consists of nucleus of the elements from hydrogen to iron.
-Via interaction with the earth's atmosphere, they produce cascade of ionized particles and electromagnetic radiation, called air showers.
+Via interaction with the earth's atmosphere, they produce cascades of ionized particles and electromagnetic radiation, called air showers.

 The observatory is designed to measure radiation with energies from 1017 eV to 1020 eV.
 For energies of 1019 eV, only 1 particle per sqare kilometer and century is expected.
 Due to this small flux, such particles can only be observed by monitoring a large area.

-The first part of the observatory was completed and provides data since 2004.
+The first part of the observatory was completed in 2004 and has been providing data since.

 The observatory consists of two independent detectorsystems, a surface detector and a fluorescence detector.

 The fluorescence detector is built of 24 telescopes, separated onto four locations.
 They measure fluorescence light having its origin in interactions of airshowers with the atmosphere.
-The fluorescence light, unseen by humans eyes, is very weak.
+The fluorescence light, invisible to the human eye, is very weak.
 It can only be detected in moonless nights which corresponds to approximately 15 % of the uptime.
 Compared to the surface detector, this disadvantage is compensated by a precise energy measurement.
-Furtermore, fluorescence detector gives inside in the propagation of showers.
+Moreover, the fluorescence detector gives an insight into the propagation of showers.